-Going to the Lord after I sin is not always easy for me.
-The weight of the momentary pleasure weighs heavy on me as I think of how the Lord abhors sin.
+Going to the Lord after I sin is not easy.
+The weight of the committed sin weighs heavy on me as I think of how the Lord abhors sin.
 I forget that while He hates sin, He loves me.
 I am not the sin I committed, so the Lord does not hate me.

-There is something about the sin I take part in that reveals something about my heart.
-Maybe my desires are misplaced, maybe there was something in my past that rooted a seed of sin I have not addressed yet, maybe there is a lie about myself or the Lord I am believing, maybe I am selfish, maybe I am prideful?
-Whatever it is, the sin I commit says something about what is in my heart.
+Maybe my desires are misplaced, maybe there was something in my past that planted a seed of sin I have not addressed yet, maybe there is a lie about myself or the Lord I am believing.
+Maybe I am selfish, maybe I am prideful?
+Whatever the reason, I have to look past the sin itself and at what is in my heart.

-Sitting down and addressing that is not always easy nor is it ideal.
-But if I really want to be freed from sin, especially habitual sin, I must sit and do the work.
-When I go before the Lord after messing up, I must sit and be willing to address my heart instead of avoiding it.
+Sitting down and addressing that is not always easy, but if I really want to be freed from sin I must sit and do the work, I must be willing to address my heart.

 In Matthew it reads, "The good person out of the good treasure of the heart produces good, and the evil person out of evil treasure produces evil; for it is out of the abundance of the heart that the mouth speaks" (Matthew 12:35 NRSV).
-Out of the abundance of the heart the mouth speaks, what I say influences my actions.
-What is in my heart will manifest in my words which will manifest in my actions.
+Out of the abundance of the heart the mouth speaks, what is in my heart comes out of my mouth and can influence my actions.

 I will leave us with a prayer,